 I said back in 2019, “If you want lots of like-minded expats around as you work on your online business, then do not pass Go, just head straight to Chiang Mai, Thailand.
 You’ll find cheap living, a zillion coffee shops with WiFi, and regular meet-ups that will be fun and educational.
 The street food is so good and cheap that many never bother to cook anything.
 This is one of the most affordable cities in the world: you can get by for less than $1,000 a month here without trying too hard.
 Chiang Mai may just hold the title as the cheapest city to live in worldwide for those expats who need to run a remote business or work remotely.”

 Well, it’s a renter’s market in Chiang Mai these days because all those nomads doing visa runs got kicked out when the pandemic hit and only the retirees with long-term residency were allowed to stay.
-You can probably find a long-term rental anywhere in the country for a few hundreds bucks a month now.
+You can probably find a long-term rental anywhere in the country for a few hundred bucks a month now.
 While the country has been cracking open its doors more than most in Asia, they’ve basically let us in the house but kept half the rooms locked up.
 At first, visitors could only fly to the “Phuket sandbox” and had to go into quarantine.
 That eased up to where you could visit a few more provinces after doing your time and eventually you could even fly into Bangkok or Chiang Mai and stay.
 The rules have changed almost weekly though and now it has gotten stricter again as this month’s variant pokes its ugly head up.

 Once it fully opens again, Thailand will be popular again.
-As far a big cities go, it’s hard to top Bangkok for value.
+As far as big cities go, it’s hard to top Bangkok for value.
 If you’re a big city person who loves great food and nightlife, it’s one of those low cities where you can have a Los Angeles kind of blast for 1/4 of the price.

 Health care is great in Thailand and you’re always a bus ride away from the beaches.
 The main downside has always been the visa situation.
 If you are old enough to qualify as a retiree and you’ve got some money to put in one of their banks, it’s relatively easy.
 This is one of the least expensive places to retire in the world if you’re old enough and have some cash put away to meet the requirements.
 There are signs it’s going to get easier for nomads too though.
 If the new rules stick, you’ll easily be able to stay for three months without leaving, five or six in a row including renewals.